kandji-inc/support/PrivilegesChecker/README.md

 - The Launch Agent will immediately activate if a user is logged in, otherwise trigger at next login
     - Launch Agent runs every 30 seconds and will revoke rights after the timeout set via Config Profile or in the local script
     - **WARNING:** Since this immediately activates, it *will* revoke rights for the console user after set timeout has expired
+    - To specify users to exclude from rights revocation, populate shortname values in `USERS_TO_EXCLUDE`

 ## TROUBLESHOOTING